 As a reading guide, I offer a table of contents and the diagram of Figure 1.
-Sections 2-6 and 9-12 are taken from [Gla20b]; the only added novelty is the treatment of the next-state operator \mathbf{X} in reactive linear-time temporal logic, and the corresponding mild simplification of the requirements on fair schedulers and mutual exclusion protocols in Sections 11 and 12.
+Here a dashed arrow indicates that although a concept introduced in the source section returns in the target, in spite of this the target section can be read independently of the source.
+The different colours mark the four parts of which this paper consists.
+Sections 2-6 and 9-12 are taken from [Gla20b]; the only added novelty is the treatment of the next-state operator X in reactive linear-time temporal logic, and the corresponding mild simplification of the requirements on fair schedulers and mutual exclusion protocols in Sections 11 and 12.
 Section 7, on translating reactive temporal logic into standard temporal logic, is also new here, as well as Section 8, characterising a fragment of linear-time temporal logic that denotes safety formulas.
 On that fragment there is no difference between reactive and standard temporal logic.